2 Days Traversing Taormina

 Day 1

-• 11:00 - 11:45 AM: 🚗 Drive from the Catania airport to Taormina in your rental car (45 min)
+11:00 - 11:45 AM: 🚗 Drive from the Catania airport to Taormina in your rental car (45 min)

-• 12:30 - 3:30 PM: 🛍️ Shop around Corso Umberto I, taking in the best Sicilian storefronts (3 hr)
+12:30 - 3:30 PM: 🛍️ Shop around Corso Umberto I, taking in the best Sicilian storefronts (3 hr)

-• 3:30 - 4:00 PM: 🍦 Take a shopping break and cool down with gelato at Levante Gelato Artigianale (30 min)
+3:30 - 4:00 PM: 🍦 Take a shopping break and cool down with gelato at Levante Gelato Artigianale (30 min)

-• 4:00 - 4:45 PM: 🏺 Grab a souvenir from Managó Ceramiche Siciliane and finish your shopping haul (45 min)
+4:00 - 4:45 PM: 🏺 Grab a souvenir from Managó Ceramiche Siciliane and finish your shopping haul (45 min)

-• 4:45 - 6:45 PM: 🛀 Return to the hotel to freshen up and prepare for the night ahead (2 hr)
+4:45 - 6:45 PM: 🛀 Return to the hotel to freshen up and prepare for the night ahead (2 hr)

-• 6:45 - 7:30 PM: 🍹 Enjoy apéritifs with a side of people watching at the Enoteca before dinner (45 min)
+6:45 - 7:30 PM: 🍹 Enjoy apéritifs with a side of people watching at Enoteca before dinner (45 min)

-• 7:30 - 9:30 PM: 🍝 Dig into a Michelin guide menu at wine-bar-turned-fine-dining-eatery, Vineria Modì (2 hr)
+7:30 - 9:30 PM: 🍝 Dig into a Michelin guide menu at wine-bar-turned-fine-dining-eatery, Vineria Modì (2 hr)

 Day 2

-• 10:00 - 10:45 AM: 🍓 Taste the delight that is granite scooped out of a warm brioche bun at Bam Bar (45 min)
+10:00 - 10:45 AM: 🍓 Taste the delight that is granite scooped out of a warm brioche bun at Bam Bar (45 min)

-• 11:00 - 11:45 AM: 🌋 Tour the ancient Greco-Roman theater, Teatro Antico di Taormina (1 hr 15 min)
+11:00 - 11:45 AM: 🌋 Tour the ancient Greco-Roman theater, Teatro Antico di Taormina (45 min)

-• 11:55 AM - 12:30 PM: 🪷 Stroll through lush cliffside public gardens, the Villa Comunale di Taormina (35 min)
+11:55 AM - 12:30 PM: 🪷 Stroll through lush cliffside public gardens in Villa Comunale di Taormina (35 min)

-• 12:40 - 1:15 PM: 🍘 Taste the Sicilian speciality arancini for lunch from Rosticceria Da Cristina 2 (35 min)
+12:40 - 1:15 PM: 🍘 Taste the Sicilian speciality arancini for lunch from Rosticceria Da Cristina 2 (35 min)

-• 1:15 - 1:45 PM: 🍨 Try another infamous Taormina sweet treat shop and visit Gelatomania (30 min)
+1:15 - 1:45 PM: 🍨 Try another infamous Taormina sweet treat shop and visit Gelatomania (30 min)

-• 2:00 - 5:30 PM: 🚡 Take a gondola down to the beach to lounge around Isola Bella all afternoon (4 hr 30 min)
+2:00 - 5:30 PM: 🚡 Take a gondola to the beach and lounge around Isola Bella all afternoon (3 hr 30 min)

-• 8:00 - 10:00 PM: 🍷 Order a feast of Sicilian favorites while enjoying cliffside views at Ristorante Timeo (2 hr)
+8:00 - 10:00 PM: 🍷 Order a feast of Sicilian favorites while enjoying cliffside views at Ristorante Timeo (2 hr)

 How to Get Around Taormina?

 Lace up your walking shoes, because there’s pretty much no other way to get around Taormina!
-Set into a scenic cliffside, the majority of the streets within the town are pedestrian-only, with few car routes wrapped around the outskirts so you can get in and out of Taormina.
-You’ll see Vespas parked alongside alleys and street corners, but unless you happen to have a whirlwind Sicilian romance with a charming local driving you around on the back of his bike—it’s probably not worth the hassle.
-The good news is the entire town only covers 3.3 square miles, so it should never take you more than a 20 minute walk to get anywhere, which is why you don’t really need a vehicle anyways.
-If you’d like to head down to the water, there’s a cable car which connects Taormina with the Mazzarò beach area and nearby Isola Bella, and you can purchase these tickets in person at the gondola station for €10 round trip.
+Set into a scenic cliffside, the majority of streets within the town are pedestrian-only, with a few car routes wrapped around the outskirts so you can get in and out of Taormina.
+You’ll see Vespas parked alongside alleys and street corners, but unless you have a whirlwind Sicilian romance with a charming local driving you around on the back of his bike—it’s probably not worth the hassle.
+The good news is the entire town only covers 3.3 square miles, so it should never take you more than 20 minutes to get anywhere, which is why you don’t really need a vehicle anyways.

-It’s important to note the associated geography means you’ll be traversing a significant amount of stairs—it’s not as bad as Positano or Dubrovnik, but still something to consider if anyone in your travel party struggles to climb stairs or requires the use of assistive devices like wheelchairs or crutches.
+It’s important to note the associated geography means you’ll be traversing a significant amount of stairs—it’s not as bad as Positano or Dubrovnik, but still something to consider if anyone in your travel party struggles to climb steps or requires the use of assistive devices like wheelchairs or crutches.

 How to Get from the Airport to Taormina?